APIOps/APIOPs-manifesto/README.md

 A large part of the interoperability, scale, and control for IoT can be achieved through API management.
 Standards-based  design patterns for Web APIs, API management, and a  RESTful  architecture provide tremendous value in simplifying the task  of  interoperability across heterogeneous systems handling vast amounts  of  data.
 Since APIs have become ubiquitous, IoT deployments spanning a  wide  range of market segments can benefit from this proven  architecture.

 ```
-**"Companies focusing on enabling fast API development together with customers
+**Companies focusing on enabling fast API development together with customers
-and nearby interest groups will rule the IoT."**
+and nearby interest groups will rule the IoT.**
 ```

 Industrial Internet, Internet of Everything, Internet of Things (IoT) and Industrie 4.0 are the terms which are brought up more and more in articles and discussions when it comes to future and the visions for it.
 IoT is driven by the power and speed of APIs.
 IoT is often discussed in the context of industry mostly because that is where it will first create biggest changes.
 However, to understand more clearly what IoT is we should take imagine what it could be in the everyday life of citizens.